Smoked Turkey Breast For Thanksgiving

 Thanksgiving just isn't complete without turkey.
 That succulent white meat drenched in gravy is the only way to enjoy the holiday, but just baking or roasting your turkey can get kind of boring after a while.
 You can roast a bird anytime you want, but Thanksgiving a special occasion and you should treat it as such.

-What You Need For This Turkey Recipe
+What You Need For This Smoked Turkey Breast Recipe

 The wood you choose to use while smoking can depend heavily on personal taste as well as the kind of meat you choose to smoke with.
 There are many helpful guides online that break down what kind of flavor certain woods give to the meat they smoke, and you can also check our blog for an article on The Most Delicious Smoke Flavors.